-Plan is technically well-written and logically sound, experts must consider the long-term importance of the accreditation.
+The 10-point maximum score for the relevance criterion means that experts must be strict in their assessment of this criterion.
+Even if the other parts of the assessment show that the proposed Erasmus Plan is technically well-written and logically sound, experts must remain aware of the long-term importance of the accreditation.
 Consequently, applications whose relevance for the field and the Call is questionable may not reach the quality threshold (50% of the points) for the relevance criterion.

-3. Erasmus Plan: Objectives (40 points)
+1.3.
+Erasmus Plan: Objectives (40 points)

-The extent to which: the proposed Erasmus Plan is in line with the objectives of this Call the proposed Erasmus Plan objectives address the needs of the applicant organisation, its staff and learners in a clear and concrete way Erasmus Plan: for consortium coordinators, this criterion applies to the entire planned Objectives consortium and requires the Erasmus Plan objectives to be coherent with the purpose of the consortium as defined in the application Maximum the proposed Erasmus Plan objectives and their timing are realistic and sufficiently 40 points ambitious to achieve a positive impact for the organisation (or the consortium) the proposed measures for tracking and evaluating the progress of the Erasmus Plan objectives are appropriate and concrete if the applicant has attached strategic documents to their application: there is a clear explanation of the link between the proposed Erasmus Plan and included documents
+The extent to which: the proposed Erasmus Plan is in line with the objectives of this Call the proposed Erasmus Plan objectives address the needs of the applicant organisation, its staff and learners in a clear and concrete way for consortium coordinators, this criterion applies to the entire planned Erasmus Plan: consortium and requires the Erasmus Plan objectives to be coherent with Objectives the purpose of the consortium as defined in the application the proposed Erasmus Plan objectives and their timing are realistic and Maximum sufficiently ambitious to achieve a positive impact for the organisation (or the 40 points the proposed measures for tracking and evaluating the progress of the Erasmus Plan objectives are appropriate and concrete if the applicant has attached strategic documents to their application: there is a clear explanation of the link between the proposed Erasmus Plan and included documents